Rich5656/nutrition-app/README.md

 ## Motivation

 I recently took an interest in getting better at tracking my caloric intake and was using a mobile app to do this.
-However the app was almost bogged down with too many features for my taste.
+However the mobile app was bogged down with too many features for my taste.
 I wanted something that was more bare-bones and straightforward, so I thought that it would be fun to try to build something similar with React!

 ## Technologies Used